IsakLundstrom/D0020E_UWB_Nav_DR3/README.md

 To install and run the system:
 1. Fork the project and clone it down on the robot.
 2. Install the below noted libraries.
+3. Set all config variables to the correct value, eg. broker_address and the Widefind spot ids.
-3. Run `python3 main.py` and the system should be active.
+4. Run `python3 main.py` and the system should be active.

 Fally was run on `Python 3.6.9`, and should work on later versions.
 The system uses `Flask`, `phao-mqtt`, `pytz` and to install these use `pip install`.

 ## Authors and acknowledgment
 The project was created and worked on by Oskar Dahlbeck, Pehr Häggqvist, Isak Lundström and Hjalmar Olofsson Utsi.

 Our supervisor Kåre Synnes gave us the task and helped us with insights on meetings on a weekly basis.

-Other acknowledgements goes to Nicklas Brynolf as his project 'name och länk' help us alot when starting this project and to the Doublerobotics support team as tey replied quickly about our questions on the Double D3s API.
+Other acknowledgements goes to Nicklas Brynolf as his project [Automated Control of aTelepresence Robot using UWBPositioning](https://github.com/iqo/d3-robot-exjobb) help us alot when starting this project and to the Doublerobotics support team as they replied quickly about our questions on the Double D3s API.

 ## Project status
-As for now the project is in a
+For now the project is inactive as the course is done and everything we wanted to do and had time to do is done.

+## Future developments
+Even though this project is finished, a lot of things can be added.
+Our suggestion for future development around this project is to create an own notifying system, a whole backend with admins, carers and users and put all this in a own app.
+We did not pursue this as the time was not there for such a big project, but the core idea is still there with our accomplished project.